Under the Udala Trees

 Under the Udala Trees is a novel by Nigerian-American author Chinelo Okparanta written in 2015.
 It is set in 1960s Nigeria and follows the story of Ijeoma, a girl growing up in war-torn Nigeria who must come to term with her sexuality and the conflict this presents in society.

 The novel is told in a first person narrative from the protagonist's viewpoint, namely Ijeoma, and as such, the story is told with her voice and perspective.

 Okparanta's mother had watched her father die in the same way during the Nigerian Civil War that the novel's protagonist sees her father die, linking with how Okparanta's own real life experience has informed her in the context of writing the novel.

 The novel is Okparanta's first, following her short stories collection Happiness, Like Water (2013), and has received generally positive reception since its publication in 2015.
 In 2016, as part of the Annual Lambda Literary Awards, the novel won an award for "Best Lesbian Fiction".

 Plot

 The novel opens in 1960's Nigeria, following the tale of Ijeoma, a young girl who lives in a small town called Ojoto with her mother, Adaora, and father, Uzo, in the middle of the Nigerian Civil War.

 Following an air raid at the start of the novel, Ijeoma and her mother Adaora escape unharmed but her father is killed.
 This leaves Ijeoma under Adaora's care.
 The death of Uzo has a profound effect on Adaora's mental health, sending her into a trance-like state.
-Eventually, Adaora soon decides to send Ijeoma away to the far away town of Nwewi, to live with family friends, under the idea that it's safer and the right thing to do although Ijeoma is reluctant to move due to the strong bond she has to her mother as well her young age.
+Ijeoma is reluctant to be separated due to the strong bond she has with her mother and her young age, but Adaora believes Nnewi will be safer for her.

-Ijeoma is taken in by a School Teacher, where she soon meets Amina, who becomes the object of her affection.
-The illicitness of the relationship and hesitation stemming from homophobic views from society puts strain on their relationship.
-Adaora, through frequently visiting Ijeoma, slowly begins to realise the affection that Ijeoma and Amina have for each other and expresses utter disapproval, quoting the bible and making Ijeoma swear allegiance to God and ultimately, to end the relationship and stop having 'wrong' feelings for each other.
-Eventually, Ijeoma is sent back to Ojoto to live with Adaora again while Amina remains with the school teacher.
-Ijeoma's relationship with Amina slowly fizzles out thereafter.